EDUCBA Logo

 • Free Courses

-Fundamental Analysis vs Technical Analysis
+Fundamental Analysis vs. Technical Analysis

-By Madhuri ThakurMadhuri Thakur
+Madhuri Thakur

 Fundamental-analysis-vs-Technical-analysis

-Difference Between Fundamental Analysis vs Technical Analysis
+Difference Between Fundamental Analysis and Technical Analysis

-Fundamental analysis is used for investing functions only.
-Technical analysis studies previous patterns, charts, and trends in order to make predictions concerning the price movements of an organization in the future.
-In other words, technical analysis can be defined as a method used to determine the upcoming price of the securities on the basis of charts in order to identify the trends as well as patterns.
-Technical analysis is relevant for investments that are held for a shorter duration of time.
-Technical analysis is only concerned with the previous data, and it is used solely for trading functions.
-The objective of conducting a technical analysis is to identify the perfect time for entering or exiting the market.
+Fundamental analysis is useful for investing functions only.
+Technical analysis studies previous patterns, charts, and trends to make predictions concerning an organization’s future price movements.
+In other words, technical analysis can be defined as a method used to determine the upcoming price of securities based on charts to identify trends and patterns.
+Technical analysis is relevant for investments that are held for a shorter time.
+Technical analysis only considers the previous data and is useful solely for trading functions.
+Thus, the technical analysis aims to identify the perfect time for entering or exiting the market.

-Head to Head Comparison Between Fundamental Analysis vs Technical Analysis(Infographics)
+Head To Head Comparison Between Fundamental Analysis vs Technical Analysis(Infographics)

 Below are the Top 12 comparisons between Fundamental Analysis vs Technical Analysis: